Multistart Algorithm for Identifying All Optima of Nonconvex Stochastic Functions: Introduction

-where $F(x,\xi)$ is the observable random function, $\xi$ is a random variable defined on the probability space $(\Omega, \mathbf{F},P_{\xi})$, and $\cD \subset \R^d$ is compact.
-Identifying local minima has its own relevance in various engineering and scientific applications.
-For instance, Gheribi et al.~\cite{Gheribi2011} describe an example from chemical thermodynamics, where in a multicomponent system the authors are interested in identifying the low melting compositions at which local minima of the liquidus surface.
-Furthermore, in biophysics and biochemistry an important problem is to understand the transitions in the shape of a protein molecule as it folds itself from a disordered (high-energy) state to its native state (least energy).
+Identifying all local minima is relevant in various engineering and scientific applications.
+For instance, Gheribi et al.~\cite{Gheribi2011} describe a multicomponent chemical thermodynamics system where all low-melting compositions---each corresponding to a local minimum of their objective---are desired.
+While the system in~\cite{Gheribi2011} assumes that the evaluation of temperatures is deterministic, in practice, such temperatures measurements would be are accompanied by stochastic noise.
+Furthermore, in biophysics and biochemistry, an important problem is to understand the transitions in the shape of a protein molecule as it folds itself from a disordered (high-energy) state to a native (least-energy) state.
 The energy function has multiple local minima, and each local minimum corresponds to an intermediate stable state of a protein molecule.
-Identifying each of them can be crucial for understanding the protein folding pathways~\cite{adamcik2018amyloid, floudas1999global, Zhenqin1987}.
+Identifying each of them can be crucial for understanding the protein folding pathways~\cite{adamcik2018amyloid, floudas1999global}.
+Li et al.~\citep{Zhenqin1987} highlight the stochastic nature of the protein folding process.
 Moreover, as a direct consequence of identifying all local minima, we obtain global minimizers of $f(x)$ as well.
-Identifying global minima is important in various modern applications, such as parameter tuning of event simulators~\cite{maclaurin2015gradient,li2017hyperband,diSerafino2010}.
+Identifying such minima is important in various modern applications, such as parameter tuning of stochastic event simulators~\cite{diSerafino2010,mohan21,li2017hyperband,maclaurin2015gradient} and identifying optimal parameters within a quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum, farhi2014quantumbounded}.

 In this paper, we propose a multistart algorithm for nonconvex stochastic optimization (MANSO) to identify all the local minima of $f(x)$ in $\cD$ using state-of-the-art local stochastic optimization methods. (\defref{ILM} formally defines the meaning of ``identifying'' a local minimum.)
 It is designed to extend the popular multistart algorithm Multi-Level Single Linkage (MLSL) \cite{RinnooyKan1987,RinnooyKan1987ii}, which guarantees to find all the local minima of a nonconvex deterministic function.
 MANSO uniformly samples points in $\cD$ and starts a local optimization method, such as stochastic gradient descent, from points that are considered the best points in their neighborhood.
 By design, MANSO seeks to use as few local optimization runs as possible by carefully shortlisting sampled points based on the noisy observations of $f(x)$.
 In particular, like MLSL, we construct a specific sequence of radii $\{r_k\}$, where $k$ is the number of iterations of MANSO, which enables us to certify that a uniformly sampled point is indeed probabilistically best to start a local stochastic optimization run.